Best Speakers with Google Assistant Android Central 2020

 Best Wireless: Sonos Move

-Rounding out our list, we'd like to talk about the Sonos Move.
+Next up, we'd like to talk about the Sonos Move.
 This is the first wireless speaker Sonos has ever created, and trust us when we say that it's something special.

 Unsurprisingly, the Sonos Move has impeccable audio quality.
 It's big, loud, filled with bass, and makes all types of music ring with joy.
 Cramming in such powerful audio tech results in the Move being on the larger side of things, but if you ask us, it's a well-deserving trade-off.